The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: The Two-User MIMO IC

-Let $M_Y$ and $M_Z$ to be the (independent) messages intended for receivers $1$ and $2$, respectively.
-The rate pair $(R_1,R_2)$ is said to be achievable if the probability of error in decoding messages $M_Y$ and $M_Z$ (sent at rates $R_1$ and $R_2$, respectively) goes to zero as the blocklength tends to infinity.
-Then the capacity region $\mathcal{C}(P)$ is the set of all achievable rate pairs when the power constraint is $P$.
-Note that the transmitted codeword $\mathbf{X^1}$ is independent of $M_Z$ and vice versa.
-Furthermore, the transmitted codewords $\mathbf{X^1}$ and $\mathbf{X^2}$ are independent of the fading processes and the additive noises.
-Also note that receiver $1$ is interested in decoding only $M_Y$ and vice versa.
-The dof region is then defined as
+Let $M_Y$ and $M_Z$ be the independent messages intended for receivers $1$ and $2$, respectively.
+Define the achievability of the rate pair $(R_1,R_2)$ in the usual way (see the corresponding definition in the case of BC).
+The capacity region $\mathcal{C}(P)$ is the set of all achievable rate pairs when the power constraint is $P$.
+The DoF region is then defined (as in Definition \ref{defn:dof}) as